Good afternoon :)

 Access to Fixed-Income Instruments

-Debt ETFs provide exposure to government bonds, PSU bonds, corporate bonds, and money market instruments through an exchange-traded structure.
+Debt ETFs in India provide exposure to government bonds, PSU bonds, corporate bonds, and money market instruments through an exchange-traded structure.
 This allows direct participation in the debt market without holding individual bonds.

 Lower Cost Structure

 Debt ETFs follow a passive investment approach and track a defined debt index.
-Since there is no active fund management or frequent trading, operating costs usually remain lower than most actively managed debt funds.
+Since there is no active fund management or frequent trading, operating costs usually remain lower than those of most actively managed debt funds in India.

 High Portfolio Transparency